RubyLearning/blog/content/post/2007/04/24/ruby-on-rails-in-india.md

 ---
-title: "Ruby on Rails in India"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-04-24"
-layout: post
 categories:
 - rails
 - ruby
+date: 2007-04-24
+layout: post
+title: Ruby on Rails in India
 ---

 I have been asked time and again about companies in India working on Ruby on Rails.
 Here’s a partial list of companies (in alphabetical order) that do so.